 Another 773,200 individuals south of our primary market have the ability to receive our signal via direct broadcast satellite.

 WDSE•WRPT produces programs that serve and celebrate the culture of the 491,000 people who proudly call the woods, waters and vibrant communities of the north their home.
 In addition to national, regional, and local programming that fosters important discussion and education for all ages, we provide media services and digital access through our website.

 Prairie Public Broadcasting is a trusted public service dedicated to building an exciting and productive future for the prairie and its people.
 Prairie Public Broadcasting offers a window on the world through national and regional television and radio programming; creates a forum for the most important issues facing our region with locally produced, topical documentaries; partners with others to foster education for all ages; and utilizes digital technology and Web services to expand those valued services.
 With Legacy funding, Prairie Public Broadcasting is also maintaining its commitment in providing educational services to 97 school districts serving 67,000 students in NW Minnesota.

-Twin Cities Public Television (tpt) reaches millions of people, through broadcasts to Minnesota and western Wisconsin, through programs produced for PBS audiences nationally and through web-based content seen by people around the world.
-More than one million local viewers tune-in to tpt each month.
+Twin Cities PBS (TPT) reaches millions of people, through broadcasts to Minnesota and western Wisconsin, through programs produced for PBS audiences nationally and through web-based content seen by people around the world.
+More than one million local viewers tune-in to TPT each month.

 Pioneer Public Television, Appleton/Worthington/Fergus Falls